codebar/tutorials/js/lesson4/tutorial.md

 }
 ```

-The `data` inside `renderQuizQuestions()` will come back as undefined as it is run before the asynchronous function has resolved.
+The `data` inside `renderQuizQuestions()` will come back as undefined as it is run before the asynchronous function has resolved/finished.

 So now you should hopefully have some Questions rendered onto your webpage, if not please ask for help from a Codebar coach, a fellow Codebar attendee or checkout the Codebar Slack chatrooms.

 ### **BONUS** Play around with the API URL generator